MaineKuehn/usim/docs/index.rst

 Simple User Interface
 ---------------------

-Writing simulations should burden users with as little technical jargon as possible.
+Writing simulations should not burden users with much technical jargon.
 We want you to focus on your simulation, not on our implementation.
 You can do most things with regular operations and expressions.
 Using ``await`` and ``async`` is only needed to synchronise activities.